edduval373/aisentinel/replit.md

   * IMPLEMENTED: Dynamic owner sections using ownersSections array for consistent navigation
   * DISPLAYED: User email address shown at bottom of sidebar for demo users
   * CREATED: Tutorial arrow system pointing to AI Sentinel logo for first-time demo users
-  * ADDED: "Admin Menu" tutorial message with animated bouncing arrow
+  * ADDED: "Admin Menu" tutorial message with animated bouncing arrow positioned to the right of icon for better readability
   * INTEGRATED: localStorage persistence - tutorial only shows once and disappears permanently after click
   * BUILT: TutorialArrow component with responsive positioning and smooth animations
   * DEVELOPED: useTutorial hook for managing tutorial state and completion